 First gear is appropriate when starting.
-First gear gives the car a lot of power (enough to start moving up a steep incline); however, the downside of this is that a lot of petrol is used.
+First gear gives the car a lot of power.
+However, the downside of this is that a lot of petrol is used.

 Most modern cars can handle 50 km/h in 5th gear.
 However, if you notice the car getting sluggish or the engine starting to cough, you should shift to a lower gear.

-Also note that older cars that have carburettors instead of fuel injection may get plugged by soot if you drive in too high a gear.
-(The carburettor engine needs to be “blown out” with a higher rpm).
+Also note that, in older cars that do not have fuel injection systems, carburettors may get clogged with soot if you drive in too high a gear.

 A car driving constantly at the same speed consumes less fuel than an accelerating car.
-For this reason, it is best to get up to the speed you want as quickly as you can and not drag out the acceleration phase.
-But remember to keep the engine below 3,000 rpm.
+For this reason, it is best to get up to the desired speed as quickly as it is safe to do so, and not prolong the acceleration phase.
+But remember to keep the engine below 2,500 rpm.

 Only use the clutch when you have to, i.e. when shifting gears.
-The engine uses fuel when the clutch is down.
+The engine uses fuel when the clutch pedal is depressed.

-Skipping gears is related to the sections above.
 You gain momentum more quickly and avoid too much clutch work.
-The following gear skips are the most common:
+Examples of gear skips:

-You engine brake by letting up on the accelerator completely.
+Engine braking involves completely releasing the accelerator pedal.
 Keep an eye on the tachometer and shift to a lower gear just before it reaches 1,200–1,300 rpm.
-If you go under that rpm level, the engine will start consuming fuel again.
+If the rpm level falls below this amount, the engine will start to consume fuel again.

 Minimal fuel consumption is achieved by driving along at a constant speed.
-Each time you brake you “waste” the energy used to build up your speed.
+Every time you brake, you waste the energy that you used in order to build up your speed.

-When you see a red light up ahead, you can engine brake and keep moving slowly forwards (without stopping) and hope that it will turn green.
-The worst thing you can do is to approach at a high speed, brake hard to come to a stop just before the red light and then accelerate to your original speed again after standing still.
+When you see a red light ahead, you can engine brake and keep moving slowly forwards (without stopping) and hope that it will turn green.
+The worst thing you can do is to approach at a high speed, brake hard to come to a stop just before the red light, and then accelerate to your original speed again after having been stationary.